bloxstreet/support/docs/lr+-information/staff-promotions.md

 ### <font color="#C21807">Department Supervisor - Assistant Store Manager</font>

-To increase the likelihood of receiving a promotion, Department Supervisors, Department Managers, and Assistant Store Managers should actively participate in [shifts](https://discord.com/channels/323081832071561216/600732254502780928/1133663091784159253) and strive to be recognized by a shift host.
-It is crucial to maintain professionalism, utilize proper grammar, and consistently demonstrate dedication.
-While Middle Ranks are not required to use grammar, it is necessary in-game if they wish to be considered for a promotion.
+To increase the likelihood of receiving a promotion, Department Supervisors, Department Managers, and Assistant Store Managers should actively participate in [shifts](https://discord.com/channels/323081832071561216/600732254502780928/1133663091784159253), which offer opportunities for these ranks to receive a promotion.
+Shifts also serve as times for guests to visit the store and have an enjoyable experience.
+To be promoted, it is crucial to maintain professionalism, utilize proper grammar, and consistently demonstrate dedication.
+While Department Supervisors, Department Managers, and Assistant Store Managers are not required to use grammar, it is necessary in-game if they wish to be considered for a promotion.
 Attending shifts and exhibiting exemplary behavior does not guarantee a promotion, as promotions are determined by a combination of factors.
 Staff members are expected to not complain about not receiving a promotion.
 Another pathway for a promotion is to be noticed by a Group Administrator or a Group Director outside of a shift.
 Recommending other staff members is not permitted.

 ### <font color="#C21807">Store Manager - Store Executive</font>